Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Introduction

-In this paper, we implement surrogate-based optimisation framework via swarm optimisation over a parallel computing architecture.
+In this paper, we implement a surrogate-based optimisation framework via swarm optimisation over a parallel computing architecture.
 We apply the framework for benchmark optimisation functions and a selected landscape evolution model.
-We investigate performance measures such as accuracy of surrogate prediction given different types of problems, in terms of dimension and fitness landscape.
+We investigate performance measures such as the accuracy of surrogate prediction given different types of problems that differ in terms of dimension and fitness landscape.
+The contribution of the paper is in the application of surrogate-based optimisation for geoscientific models using parallel computing.
+The estimation of parameters through surrogate-assisted estimation can in the future help in better understanding paleoclimate and geomorphology which can enhance knowledge about climate change.

 The rest of the paper is organised as follows.
 Section 2 provides background and related work, while Section 3 presents the proposed methodology.
-Section 4 presents experiments and results and Section 5 concludes the paper with discussion for future research.
+Section 4 presents experiments and results and Section 5 concludes the paper with a discussion for future research.